-The covered security functional requirements are
+The covered security functional requirements are FCS_COP.1/RSA and FCS_CKM.1/RSA.

-- FCS_COP.1/RSA-1 respectively FCS_COP.1/RSA-2 - FCS_CKM.1/RSA-1 respectively FCS_COP.1/RSA-2

-8.5.4 Elliptic Curves Cryptographic Library for versions v2.07.003 and v2.08.007
+8.5.4 Elliptic Curves Cryptographic Library for version v2.07.003

 The security functional requirement covers the standard Brainpool [19] and NIST [26] Elliptic Curves with key lengths of 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AIS32 regulations by the BSI.
 Note that numerous other side channel attack resistant curve types exist, which the user optionally can add in the composition certification process.